How to Learn Hindi Easily? A Beginner's Guide

 4. Best Hindi Language Learning Mobile Apps

 Daily practice of vocabulary and sentences gives you enormous benefits on your road toward fluency.
 Using a mobile app to play quizzes and memorize essential sentences helps make this process easier for you.
+You can find these apps on both the Android Play Store and the iOS App Store.
+Check them out.

 5. Enrolling in Hindi Language Courses

+Finally, enrolling in a Hindi speaking course is the absolute best way to achieve success for beginners looking to learn Hindi.
 All of the resources that we listed above depend on you being motivated to learn the language on your own.
 After working with thousands of students over the last 5 years, we know that there is an upper limit to this self-motivation.
 Once it runs dry, it becomes extremely difficult for the student to build up their motivation again.
+In our experience, the most successful learning outcomes have been achieved by those students who enrolled in our structured learning program.
+Our structured Hindi learning course has the following benefits:

-• Access to high-quality learning materials and resources.
+Access to high-quality learning materials and resources.

-• A native trainer who can adapt to your learning needs and instantly answer your queries.
+A native trainer who can adapt to your learning needs and instantly answer your queries.

-• Flexible scheduling of classes to accommodate your busy schedule.
+Flexible scheduling of classes to accommodate your busy schedule.

-• Online classes via Google Meet or Zoom which help you save time and effort on a commute to a local training center.
+Online classes via Google Meet or Zoom which help you save time and effort on a commute to a local training center.
 And you can attend your Hindi class from anywhere in the world.

 Our trainer assumes the role of your accountability partner and motivates you through the ups and downs of this process.
 It is because of our coaches that many of our students have crossed the finish line successfully.
+Sounds exciting?
+Be sure to check out Bhasha's online Hindi classes, the best way to learning Hindi for beginners.

-Guide to understanding Hindi pronunciation
+Guide to Understanding Hindi Pronunciation

 Hindi possesses some unique sounds which might not come easily to your vocal palate.
 Here are some sounds that you need to know about:

-• The difference between aspirated and unaspirated consonants: ಕ (ka) = क ಖ (kha) = ख
+The difference between aspirated and unaspirated consonants: ಕ (ka) = क ಖ (kha) = ख

-• The retroflex sounds: ट (ta) , ठ (tta) , ड (da) , ढ (dda) , ण (nna)
+The retroflex sounds: ट (ta) , ठ (tta) , ड (da) , ढ (dda) , ण (nna)

-• The distinction between short and long vowels: ಅ (a) = अ ಆ (aa) = आ
+The distinction between short and long vowels: ಅ (a) = अ ಆ (aa) = आ

 Our trainers can give you personalized feedback and targeted vocal exercises which will help you develop authentic Hindi pronunciation much faster than through self-study alone.